Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Method

 \subsection{LLM backbone}

 All LLM-assisted components of the Anonpsy pipeline, including semantic graph conversion ($\mathcal{E}$), graph-based perturbation ($\mathcal{P}$), and graph-conditioned text generation ($\mathcal{D}$), use a single locally deployed LLM, \texttt{gpt-oss:120b} ~\citep{agarwal2025gpt}.
 Local deployment is often required in privacy-sensitive clinical environments where cloud-based LLM APIs are restricted by policy ~\citep{liu2025generating}.
 Each operator is executed within a distinct deterministic control flow that enforces schema and temporal constraints; the LLM is used only for bounded semantic inference.
+No proprietary or closed API systems were used.

 The model is accessed via a ChatOllama backend.
 Lower decoding temperatures are used for schema-constrained extraction and narrative realization to prioritize stability and clinical fidelity, whereas a higher temperature is used for perturbation to encourage semantic diversity when rewriting identifying narrative content.
 Decoding hyperparameters are summarized in Appendix~\ref{sec:hyperparams} (Table~\ref{tab:hyperparams}).
 This model was run on a local machine equipped with four NVIDIA RTX A6000 GPUs (each with 48 GB VRAM).